Formats the Html codes.FormatFix the Html to be XHtml compliantFix

-The No. 1 cause of houseplant damage and premature death is improper watering.
-Underwatering causes wilting, loss of leaves and flowers and brown leaf tips.
+Improper watering is the No. 1 cause of houseplant damage and premature death.
+Underwatering causes wilting, loss of leaves and flowers, and brown leaf tips.
 Overwatering results in wilting, yellow or black leaves and fungal diseases such as root rot.

-Water houseplants with lukewarm water whenever the top 1 to 2 inches of soil is dry.
-Before you water, do a quick check with a moisture meter or do it the old fashioned way: stick your finger down into the soil.
+Water houseplants with lukewarm water whenever the top 1 to 2 inches of your potting soil mix are dry.
+Before you water, do a quick check with a moisture meter or do it the old-fashioned way: Stick your finger down into the soil.

 How often you need to water depends on various factors, including how warm you keep your home, the type of plant, and the type of pot.
 Plastic pots, for example, retain soil moisture longer than porous terra cotta containers, which let air pass through the sides.

-Many houseplants do best with frequent applications of mild fertilizers, such as Alaska Fish Fertilizer 5-1-1, which provides organic matter that breaks down slowly and provides plants with necessary nutrients over time.
-Blooming plants, such as African violets, require a fertilizer designed to promote flowering.
-For lemon trees or other indoor citrus, premium fertilizers such as Pennington UltraGreen Citrus and Avocado Plant Food 10-5-5 provide specially formulated blends to meet special plant needs.
+Blooming indoor plants, such as African violets, require a fertilizer designed to promote flowering.
+For lemon trees or other indoor citrus, premium fertilizers such as Pennington UltraGreen Citrus and Avocado Plant Food 10-5-5 provide specially formulated blends to meet their special plant needs.

-For that reason, it's important to check weekly for signs of infestations.
-Look for insects, holes in leaves, and sticky substances excreted by pests as they feed.
+For that reason, it's important to check weekly for signs of infestation.
+Look for insects, holes in leaves and sticky substances excreted by pests as they feed.
 If you find pests, isolate the affected houseplant immediately to safeguard the rest of your plant family.